spring-cloud/spring-cloud-stream/roadmap.md

 - [ ] Partitioning

+- [ ] Support for inputType and/or outputType properties

 - [x] Support for pubsub as "primary" input/output (in addition to the existing queue semantics)

 - [ ] Endpoint "/messages" for module configuration metadata ("/bus" is taken by Spring Cloud)